Baikal Seal

 pup

 Baikal seals have a polygynous mating system, which means that one male mates with multiple females.
 Breeding occurs in the spring, usually in mid-April to early June.
 There is a brief period of delayed implantation, and gestation is for about nine months.
 Pups are born from mid-February to March on the lake ice.
 Usually one pup is born, though twins are not unusual.
 In the case of twins, both usually survive until weaning and then remain together for some time.
 The mothers nurse their pups from 2 to 2.5 months, though not in the southern area of the lake, where ice breaks up earlier.
 The pups in the south, being weaned prematurely, are smaller.
-Females typically reach sexual maturity between 3 to 6 years old and males between 4 to 7 years old.
+Females typically reach reproductive maturity between 3 to 6 years old and males between 4 to 7 years old.
 Females can breed until about 30 years old.

 Population